Selenenic acid

 A selenenic acid is an organoselenium compound and an oxoacid with the general formula RSeOH, where R ≠ H. It is the first member of the family of organoselenium oxoacids, which also include seleninic acids and selenonic acids, which are RSeO_{2}H and RSeO_{3}H, respectively.
 Selenenic acids derived from selenoenzymes are thought to be responsible for the antioxidant activity of these enzymes.
 This functional group is called SeO-selenoperoxol in recent nomenclature.

 Properties

 Structure of an isolable selenenic acid, 2,6-bis{[2,6-bis(2,6-dimethylphenyl)phenyl]methyl}-4-tert-butylbenzene-1-SeO-selenoperoxol (BmtSeOH).

-In contrast to selenonic and seleninic acids, selenenic acids are unstable with respect to a self-condensation reaction to form the corresponding selenoseleninates or disproportionation into corresponding seleninic acids and diselenides:
+In contrast to selenonic and seleninic acids, selenenic acids are unstable.
+They disproportionate to form seleninic acids and diselenides...